EMS License Renewal Prior to Expiration Date

 Maine EMS has added an 18-month extension to all current EMS provider licenses, effective May 20, 2022.

 EMS Week and EMS license extension letter (PDF) (5/20/22)

 Expired EMS License?
 Please visit the expired license website page

 What if I submit early for renewal?

 If you submit prior to the month your EMS license expires, and you wish to keep the same month as your expiration date, the application will remain in an in-box until the 1st of the month you are due to expire.
-It will then be processed and you will be notified by email when it is completed.
+It will be processed this 1st of the month you are due to expire and you will be notified by email when it is completed.

 What if I submit early and want to change my expiration date?